 Certainly, pollen removal is a priority.
 Waiting for nature to take its course can damage the paint, thereby reducing the value of your car.
 Ideally, though, you should plan on washing your car and waxing it as soon as winter ends to remove corrosive road salt build up and to provide a level of protection before the spring pollen onslaught returns.

 Once tree pollen season eases, you can return to a normal car wash routine.
 Add in quarterly waxing, and you will retain your car’s sheen and preserve its great looks.
 You may not be able to prevent pollen accumulation, but by following these pollen removal tips you keep your car looking great.

+Check out all the chemical products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on pollen removal, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr